 Any tools or products you can recommend?

-Any specific issues you faced during the remodel?
+Any specific issues you faced during your 1973 mobile home remodel?

 I was pretty lucky.
 I didn’t come across any major problems.
 The biggest surprise was having to replace the sink when my brother-in-law discovered that the previous owners had hacked a large hole in the overflow pipe to get it to fit around the existing pipes.
 It all worked out for the best though because I took the opportunity to put in a raised sink which changed the whole look of the bathroom.

 What would you tell someone that’s about to buy their own manufactured home?

 Don’t be afraid.
 Get a home inspection so you know exactly what you are getting, especially if it is an older home, but then take the plunge!
 You won’t regret it.

 What would you tell someone that had never been around a mobile home before?

 Leave your pre-conceptions at the door.
 You might be very surprised at what you see!

 Tami shares some great advice about her mobile home remodel.
 Using paint and primer together is a great tip because it reduces the additional coats needed.
 Spending a little more on better brushes and rollers is also a very good tip when painting, it will make a difference.